-Ventilation to the cabin area is provided by a deck hatch and port windows.
+Ventilation to the cabin area is provided by a deck hatch only on the 232 Coastal.
+The 252 Coastal has port windows as well as the deck hatch.

 Deck Hatch

 The deck hatch in the cabin is supported in the open position by an adjustable hatch adjuster.
 It is secured in the closed position by cam levers on the inside of the hatch.
 To open the hatch, rotate the cam levers to the open position.
 Raise the hatch and secure it by tightening the hatch adjuster.
 To close the hatch, loosen the hatch adjuster and lower the hatch.
 Secure in the closed position with the cam levers.